vpetersson/vpetersson.com/reading-log.md

 * Fictions by Jorge Luis Borges
 * Super Brain by Deepak Chopra and Rudolph E. Tanzi
 * Zen And The Art Of Motorcycle Maintenance by Robert M Parsig

+# 2020

+* Algorithms To Live By by Brian Christian and Tom Griffiths